 Golf carts began to appear on courses in the 1930's but did not gain widespread acceptance until the 1950's and were only used by those with disabilities who could not walk the entire 18 holes.

 It was not until the early 1970s that gas golf carts made their debut and gradually gained market share.
 Today, golf carts are the standard for most courses seating 2, 4, or 6 golfers with their clubs.

 Until now, due to the flexibility, portability of electric bikes, most golf courses use them as bag carts, allowing them to go where bag carts can go in normal course conditions.

-Today, electric bikes are welcome by many golf courses and continue to gain popularity.
-While there are some bikes that are custom-built for the golf course, turning your golf bag into a zippy one-person, rideable caddy that can be rented from the pro-shop, many golfers prefer bringing their own bike and using an attachment to turn their bike into a personal caddy.
+Today, electric bikes are welcomed by many golf courses and continue to gain popularity.
+While there are some bikes that are custom-built for the golf course, turning your e-bike into a zippy one-person, rideable caddy that can be rented from the pro-shop, many golfers prefer bringing their own bike and using an attachment to turn their bike into a personal caddy.

 Because the carrier also sits on the side of the bike, many folks have attached a basket to the opposite side to hold the other golf gear you need to access at each hole like your range finder, water, sand towel, and scorecard.

 In recent years, some innovative companies have emerged that offer high-quality e-bikes that can easily carry a full golf bag.
 Next, we will introduce you to the best electric golf electric bikes.